mdavis-xyz/staves-typst/docs/docs.typ

 The arguments are:

 #let kwarg_defs = (
-  "geometric-scale": [(optional) Number e.g. 0.5 or 2 to draw the content at half or double the size.
+  "notes-per-stave": [(Optional) Used to break a long scale over multiple lines.
+Line breaks will be inserted after every group of this many notes.
+If omitted, all notes will be placed on the first stave.
+Page breaks are blocked between staves of the same scale.], "geometric-scale": [(optional) Number e.g. 0.5 or 2 to draw the content at half or double the size.
 This is about visual scale, not musical scales.], "note-duration": [(optional) Allowed values are "#all-note-durations.join("\", \"")".
 Default is "whole" note.
 All notes are the same duration.], "note-sep": [(optional) Used to adjust the horizontal spacing between notes.
 If you shrink below `note-sep: 0.7`, leger lines will overlap.
 At that point if it's still too big, use `geometric-scale` as well.],